JCook22/know-your-states/README.md

 - To keep track of their score so they know how well they are doing.
 - To have the correct answers shown on an incorrect answer, to help learn for next time.
 - To be able to reset the quiz if they want to try again.
+- To skip questions they don't know the answer to.

 #### Returning Visitor Goals